zoxpx/pxdocs/content/install-with-other/dcos/operate-and-maintain/inline.md

 Encryption       - passphrase=secret
 ```

-These inline specs can be passed in through the scheduler application template or framework
+These inline specs can be passed in through the scheduler application template or framework.